ArduPilot/ardupilot_wiki/plane/source/docs/qland-mode.rst

    before settling down and turning the props off, try lowering the ``Q_LAND_SPEED`` parameter a bit.
--  If the vehicle has GPS lock the landing controller will attempt to control it's horizontal position but the pilot can adjust the target horizontal position just as in QLOITER mode.
+-  If the vehicle has GPS lock the landing controller will attempt to control its horizontal position but the pilot can adjust the target horizontal position just as in QLOITER mode.
 -  If the vehicle does not have GPS lock the horizontal control will be as in QSTABILIZE mode so the pilot can control the roll and pitch lean